-Rabbi Mark Gottlieb is ssenior director of Tikvah and founding dean of the Tikvah Scholars Program.
+Rabbi Mark Gottlieb is senior director of Tikvah and founding dean of the Tikvah Scholars Program.
 Prior to joining Tikvah, Rabbi Gottlieb served as head of school at Yeshiva University High School for Boys and principal of the Maimonides School in Brookline, MA, and has taught at The Frisch School, Ida Crown Jewish Academy, Hebrew Theological College, Loyola University in Chicago, and the University of Chicago.
 He received his BA from Yeshiva College, rabbinical ordination from the Rabbi Isaac Elchanan Theological Seminary, and an MA in Philosophy from the University of Chicago, where his doctoral studies focused on the moral and political thought of Alasdair MacIntyre.
-Rabbi Gottlieb is a member of the Orthodox Forum Steering Committee and serves on the Editorial Committee of Tradition: A Journal of Orthodox Jewish Thought.
+Rabbi Gottlieb’s writing has appeared in First Things, Public Discourse, SEVEN: An Anglo-American Literary Review, The University Bookman, TraditionOnline, the Algemeiner, From Within the Tent: Essays on the Weekly Parsha from Rabbis and Professors of Yeshiva University, and, most recently, Strauss, Spinoza & Sinai: Orthodox Judaism and Modern Questions of Faith.
+He is a member of the Orthodox Forum Steering Committee and serves on the Editorial Committee of Tradition: A Journal of Orthodox Jewish Thought.
 He lives in Teaneck, NJ, with his wife and family.

 Dr. James Otteson

-James R. Otteson is John T. Ryan Jr. professor of business ethics and Rex and Alice E. Martin faculty director of the Notre Dame Deloitte Center for Ethical Leadership in the Mendoza College of Business at the University of Notre Dame.
-He received his BA from the University of Notre Dame and his PhD in philosophy from the University of Chicago.
-Prior to Notre Dame, he taught at Wake Forest University, Yeshiva University, NYU, and Georgetown.
+Dr. James R. Otteson received his BA from the Program of Liberal Studies at the University of Notre Dame and his PhD in philosophy from the University of Chicago.
 He specializes in business ethics, political economy, the history of economic thought, and eighteenth-century moral philosophy.
-His books include Adam Smith’s Marketplace of Life (Cambridge, 2002), Actual Ethics (Cambridge, 2006), Adam Smith (Bloomsbury, 2013), The End of Socialism (Cambridge, 2014), The Essential Adam Smith (Fraser Institute, 2018), Honorable Business (Oxford, 2019), and The Essential David Hume (Fraser Institute, 2021).
-His most recent book is Seven Deadly Economic Sins (Cambridge, 2021).
-His next book is The Ethics of Wealth Redistribution (with Steven McMullen; Routledge, forthcoming in 2022).
+He has taught previously at Wake Forest University, New York University, Yeshiva University, Georgetown University, and the University of Alabama.
+His books include Adam Smith’s Marketplace of Life (Cambridge, 2002), Actual Ethics (Cambridge, 2006), Adam Smith (Bloomsbury, 2013), The End of Socialism (Cambridge, 2014), The Essential Adam Smith (Fraser Institute, 2018), and Honorable Business: A Framework for Business in a Just and Humane Society (Oxford, 2019).
+His most recent books are The Essential David Hume (Fraser, 2021) and Seven Deadly Economic Sins (Cambridge, 2021).
+His just-released book is Should Wealth Be Redistributed?
+A Debate (with Steven McMullen; Routledge, 2023).